Kim Kardashian And Sisters Kourtney And Khloe Make Money Just By Posting Stuff

 Kim Kardashian and sisters Kourtney and Khloe make money by posting sponsored ads on their social media.
 The sisters were reportedly earning six-figure amounts per endorsement deal.
-It’s really hard Keeping Up With The Kardashians as Kim Kardashian and sisters, Kourtney and Khloe earned money by enticing each of their respective million fans with luxury brands posts.
+It’s really hard Keeping Up With the Kardashians as Kim Kardashian and sisters, Kourtney and Khloe, earned money by enticing each of their respective million fans with luxury brands posts.

 The Kardashian siblings earned six figures by posting brands

 Kim Kardashian and sisters Kourtney and Khloe make money by posting their endorsement deals online.
-According to a report from Us Weekly, Michael Heller, CEO of Talent Resources explained that the sisters got 25 percent of their income thru sponsored posts.
-Mr. Heller is the Kardashian’s organizer when it comes to advertising deals and sponsored brands.
+According to a report from Us Weekly, Michael Heller, CEO of Talent Resources, explained that the sisters got 25 percent of their income thru sponsored posts.
+Mr. Heller is the Kardashians’ organizer when it comes to advertising deals and sponsored brands.

-Among the sisters, Kim Kardashian has the most number of followers with over 95 million in the famous social media platform, Instagram.
-Hence, she has a higher worth compared to her sisters with Khloe and Kourtney having 64.3 million and 54.5 million followers, respectively.
-Heller revealed that the mother-of-two gets paid up to $500,000 per endorsement deal while her sisters earned a pretty big amount of $250,000 per campaign.
+Among the sisters, Kim Kardashian has the most number of followers with over 95 million on the famous social media platform, Instagram.
+Hence, she has a higher worth compared to her sisters, with Khloe and Kourtney having 64.3 million and 54.5 million followers, respectively.
+Heller revealed that the mother-of-two gets paid up to $500,000 per endorsement deal, while her sisters earned a pretty big amount of $250,000 per campaign.
 That’s how Kim and sisters Kourtney and Khloe make money!
 Practically, no sweat at all as all they have to do is press the “post” button and voila!
 Money works.

 We’re going to browse through the reality star’s Instagram account and point out some of her posts wherein she subtly mentioned a certain brand.
-We have the Lumee brand which specializes in light-up phone cases.
+We have the Lumee brand, which specializes in light-up phone cases.
 In one photo, the 36-year-old businesswoman was sitting in a makeup chair while appearing to be answering a call.
 The iphone case was clearly on display with a matching caption, “This is happening!
 The Lumee Black Duo is now in Apple Globally- Loving the black light!”

 This is happening!
 The Lumee Black Duo is now in Apple Globally -Loving the back light! #lumeecollab